Harry Hines Woodring: Governor of Kansas

 Woodring won the Kansas gubernatorial election of 1930 in a controversial three-way race with Republican Frank Haucke and write-in candidate and goat-gland transplantation specialist, John Brinkley.
 Brinkley won the most votes, but the state only counted ballots with J. R. Brinkley written in, disqualifying tens of thousands of ballots with variants like John Brinkley written in.
 Woodring himself admitted he would have lost, had all Brinkley's votes been counted.
 Woodring served as governor of Kansas from 1931 to 1933.
 As the only Democrat elected to a statehouse office, his efforts to cut expenditures were largely blocked by Republicans, so he cut his own salary and the highway department, the one place where Democrats had control.

+On March 14, 1931, Woodring, an opponent of the death penalty, vetoed legislation to reinstate it in Kansas.
+This decision was later harshly criticized by the author of the legislation, Donald Muir, after the April 17, 1932, lynching of Pleasant Read, a white man who had kidnapped, raped, and murdered an 8-year-old girl.
+Read was the first person to be lynched in Kansas since 1920.
+Muir had previously warned Woodring that unless his legislation was approved, there was a risk that people would soon "take the law into their own hands."
+Quoting Woodring as saying prior to the veto, "There is certainly no crisis in Kansas which would necessitate the retrogression toward the dark ages in our criminal law," Muir said, "We now see the result."
+The death penalty was eventually reinstated in 1935.
+Pleasant Read would remain the last person to ever be lynched in Kansas.

 Woodring ran for re-election in 1932, but lost to Republican Alf Landon in a three-way race, again featuring John Brinkley.

 On July 25, 1933, Woodring married Helen Coolidge, with whom he had three children.
 Coolidge was the daughter of United States Senator Marcus A. Coolidge.